-As content market that both curates content constantly and markets a professional tool for content curation (The B2B ContentEngine), I am frequently asked, “is curation stealing?”
-I wrote a blog post that answers this question and related questions, including copyright issues titled, “Common Content Curation Questions Answered.”
+As a content marketer that curates content constantly and markets a professional tool for content curation (The B2B ContentEngine), I am frequently asked, “is curation stealing?”
+I wrote a blog post that answers this question and related questions, including copyright issues: “Common Content Curation Questions Answered.”
 It is a common concern, and it should be.

 Credit the Source

 Be honest and say, hey, found this great article by someone else and I’m merely sharing it.
 For example, a line such as “How to Find A Job Using a WordPress Blog originally appeared on WPBeginner“ will suffice.

 For social media sharing, the correct etiquette will be to add Share (FaceBook) or RT (Twitter) @originalsource, or if you read the post through someone else, Share or RT @originalsource via @anothercurator.
 Should you modify the twitter copy, use MT (modified tweet) instead of RT (retweet).